 - A final e-thesis will not be considered submitted to GPS until it has been approved online by the supervisor(s).
 Students are strongly encouraged to upload their final e-theses for online supervisor approval well in advance of the Deadline for Submission of Final Copies, otherwise the final e-thesis may be approved too late for the intended date of graduation.

-- Only thesis students who have a status of "pass awaiting finals" (i.e. ready to submit the final corrected copies of a thesis) can upload a final electronic thesis to Minerva.
+- Only thesis students who have a status of "pass awaiting finals" (internal Banner code meaning: ready to submit the final corrected copies of a thesis) can upload a final electronic thesis to Minerva.
 If you are ready to submit your final corrected copies and are blocked from the e-Thesis form, please thesis [dot] gps [at] mcgill [dot] ca (contact GPS Thesis).

 - Your final e-thesis must be a single .pdf file AND in PDF/A format.
 Instructions on creating PDF/A files can be found at

 - Signed certificates ARE NOT to be included in the final PDF final e-thesis submission, if they are your final e-thesis will be REJECTED.Copies of any certificates of compliance must be retained by the supervisor and student in accordance with McGill’s policies on research ethics.
 Supervisors indicate on the Nomination of Examiners and Thesis Submission Form that the thesis research has complied with all ethical standards.
 (See our Research ethics and safety site, including the On-Line Interactive TCPS-Tutorial for students conducting research with human subjects and McGill Research and Innovation – Ethics and Compliance).

 - Do not use spaces in the file name.
 If necessary, please use underscores instead, e.g. My_e-thesis.pdf.
 If you do have spaces in your final e-thesis file name, you will not be able to delete the final e-thesis from the file server should you need to do so.